weavephp/example-doublepass/README.md

 After the trait uses and the const definition, the first method in the App class is `provideContainerConfigs()`.
 This method is not a core method of Weave but is in fact required by the Aura Container Adaptor.
 The method accepts the environment string we discussed above as well as an array of config keys.
 Aura.Di is configured via config classes and this method is where you supply an array of those you need.
 You can supply class name strings or class instances (see the Aura.Di docs for info on how to use Aura.Di).
 Here we want to pass in the config array so we instantiate an instance of our Config class.

 The DIC is where we control the other Adaptors we want to use so take a quick look at the src/Config.php file to see what's happening.
 There are 5 statements in the define() method that map a named Interface to a specific Adaptor class for each of the 5 interfaces we need Adaptors for.
 The first specifies we want to use Relay for our Middleware.
-The next three state we want to use Zend Diactoros for our PSR7 implementation and the last of the 5 states we want to use Aura.Router for our routing.
+The next three state we want to use Laminas Diactoros for our PSR7 implementation and the last of the 5 states we want to use Aura.Router for our routing.
 The last statement says that when we create an instance of the Hello Controller, pass the string from the development.json config file as the 'message' parameter on the constructor.
 We'll come back to that later.

 Back in the src/App.php file, the next method is `provideMiddlewarePipeline()`.
 This method is where we setup our Middleware pipelines (as you can see, the method is imaginatively named!).
 Middleware pipelines are arrays of either class instances, callables, closures or dispatch strings.
 We'll cover what dispatch strings are all about a bit later.
 Your App can, and often will, have multiple Middleware pipelines.
 The default pipeline, with a name of null, is the starting pipeline in all cases.
 Here, our default pipeline does nothing other than call the router.
 The other pipeline, called `uppercaseOwner` first calls the UppercaseOwner middleware, and then a class called Dispatch.
 We'll come back to this pipeline in a bit.